kiphenglim/fa21-cs124/lab1/design.md

 # Design Decisions
-+ used flexbox for list items for better and easier alignment and gridbox for list buttons to align with list items
 + used links to html pages that resembled buttons to make transitioning between pages easier.
 + used white, grey, and black for a minimalistic look
 + used san serif font for buttons and serif for other text

+# Implementation Decisions
++ used flexbox for list items for better and easier alignment and gridbox for list buttons to align with list items

 ![Screenshot of Lab 1](images/design-decisions.png)